William F. Winter: State Tax Collector

 An active political figure, Winter traveled across the state to deliver speeches and make appearances.
 In this capacity he found the political situation necessitated that he offer a public position on racial issues and segregation.
 Though privately disagreeing with white extremism and massive resistance to federal integration efforts in favor of more subtle delay, he publicly supported segregation and otherwise tried to avoid addressing the issue.
 He cofounded a group of moderates, the Young Democrats, to serve as a counterweight to more extremists factions, though it gained little influence.
 He supported John F. Kennedy's presidential campaign during the 1960 presidential election despite an insurgent candidacy based on segregation headed by Mississippi Governor Ross Barnett.
 Following the Ole Miss riot of 1962, Winter began seeking out a more moderate approach for the state to address federal integration.
 At a public gathering at All Saints' College he stated that Mississippi required a leader "who can successfully turn his people from a preoccupation with the race issue and the supercharged emotions of fear, anxiety, and hate which that issue suggests" in favor of pursuing economic development and "an effective educational system".

-Winter resumed his quest to have his position abolished and received support for the idea from the new head of the state tax commission.
+Winter later resumed his quest to have his position abolished and received support for the idea from the new head of the state tax commission.
 His opponents in the legislature also figured that it was more politically beneficial to allow Winter to take the credit for dissolving an unnecessary post than to let him remain in office and accumulate more money for future political campaigns.
 In 1962 the legislature passed a measure which would abolish the office and assign its responsibilities to the State Tax Commission effective January 1964, the end of Winter's term.
-He praised the action as "a step forward in state administration" that could quickly save the state $250,000.
+He praised the action as "a step forward in state administration" and projected that the abolition could save the state $250,000.